CDCgov/prime-reportstream/prime-router/docs/getting-started/universal-pipeline-configuration.md

 ### Defining Sender Transforms

-Sender transforms are currently stored in `metadata/fhir_transforms/senders` and are utilized by a given sender when defining the `schemaName` element in the sender's settings.
+Sender transform schemas are currently stored in `metadata/fhir_transforms/senders` and are utilized by a given sender when defining the `schemaName` element in the sender's settings.
 See this example where the `simple-report-sender-transform` is defined for a sender named `dev-fhir`: